kathegrima/hardware-pm-starter-kit/guides/01-getting-started.md

 **Component Lifecycle Stages**:
 1. **Active** - Component in full production, available
-2. **NRND (Not Recommended for New Designs)** - Still available but phasing out
+2. **NRND** (Not Recommended for New Designs) - Still available but phasing out
 3. **EOL Announced** - Discontinuation announced, last-time-buy opportunity
 4. **Obsolete** - No longer manufactured, only available from distributors/brokers

 **Risk Mitigation Strategies**:
-- ✅ Choose components with long lifecycle (automotive-grade, industrial-grade preferred)
+- Choose components with long lifecycle (automotive-grade, industrial-grade preferred)
-- ✅ Avoid components marked NRND during design phase
+- Avoid components marked "NRND" during design phase
-- ✅ Design for second sources (alternate suppliers for critical components)
+- Design for second sources (alternate suppliers for critical components)
-- ✅ Monitor component lifecycle status throughout product lifetime
+- Monitor component lifecycle status throughout product lifetime
-- ✅ Buy "lifetime buy" inventory before EOL if product lifetime is known
+- Buy "lifetime buy" inventory before EOL (if product lifetime is known)
-- ✅ Maintain flexibility in design to allow component substitution
+- Maintain flexibility in design to allow component substitution

 **Impact**: If a critical component goes EOL and no alternate exists, you may need to redesign the PCB—a 6-12 month setback.